13th (Western) Division: Gallipoli 1915

-After being evacuated from Suvla, the 13th (Western) Division was ordered in December to reinforce the British forces at Cape Helles.
+After embarking from Suvla, the 13th (Western) Division was ordered in December to reinforce the British forces at Cape Helles.
 No sooner than the division had arrived through W Beach, than the decision was made to evacuate this last foothold.
 As the division was preparing to fall back to the beaches, it was attacked by Ottoman units in the late afternoon and evening of 7 January 1916.
-The main thrust of the attack, the first action under the division's new commander, fell on the 39th Brigade, and in particular the 7th North Staffords defending Fusilier Bluff, who drove off the attackers.
+The main thrust of the attack, the first action under the division's new commander, fell on the 39th Brigade, and in particular the 7th North Staffords, defending Fusilier Bluff, who drove off the attackers.

 The British evacuation from Helles occurred on the night of 8/9 January 1916.
-The 13th (Western) Division, fresh from its defensive victory began to fall back to Gully Beach at 5:00 p.m.
+The 13th (Western) Division, fresh from its defensive success began to fall back to Gully Beach at 5:00 p.m.
 By 1:15 a.m. the last detachments holding the division's trenches were on the beach waiting to be loaded onto the transports.
 At 2:30 a.m., Maude was informed that there were not enough transports coming to Gully Beach to carry off the division.
-Maude and his headquarters staff, as well as the pickets that had been covering the beach site, had to make the 2 mi run in the dark to W Beach in order to be transported out of the Helles.
+Maude and his headquarters staff, as well as the pickets that had been covering the beach site, had to make the 2 mi run in the dark to W Beach to be transported out of Helles.
 General William Birdwood wrote that he considered the 13th (Western) Division was the best division in the Dardanelles Army.
-Following its withdrawal, the 13th (Western) Division was sent to Egypt, where it was reunited with its artillery units, many of which had been stationed in Egypt while the rest of the division had been fighting in Gallipoli.
+Following its withdrawal, the division was sent to Egypt, where it was reunited with its artillery, much of which had been stationed in Egypt while the rest of the division had been fighting in Gallipoli.